Main image

 Keen to learn more about the English and Welsh wine industry in more depth?
 Watch our recent webinar on Great British Wine Industry.
 Tap here.

-Wine production in England and Wales
+English wine production in England and Wales

 Wine regions in the UK typically sit between 51-53°N. This is beyond the 30-50° north and south latitude which was typically considered suitable for growing grapes for high-quality wine production.